Bion J. Arnold: Civilian career

-After graduating from Hillsdale College in Michigan and the University of Nebraska-Lincoln in 1897, Arnold set up his own company in Chicago at a time when railroads were converting their power sources from steam to electricity.
+After graduating from Hillsdale College in Michigan and the University of Nebraska in 1897, Arnold set up his own company in Chicago at a time when railroads were converting their power sources from steam to electricity.
 In 1898, Arnold developed a new method of converting alternating current from power plants to direct current in substations for the Chicago & Milwaukee Electric Railway.
 This innovative electrification system would eventually become a standard in the interurban and street railway industries.
 Between 1898 and 1912, he assisted the New York Central Railroad and the Hudson River Railroad in conversion of their lines leading into Grand Central Terminal.

 When the Interborough Rapid Transit's first line opened in 1904, the subway proved to be more popular than envisioned.
 By 1908, a system designed for a maximum of 600,000 passengers per day was being used by 800,000.
 Arnold was called upon again to solve the problem.
 His solution was to place automatic speed control devices on the trains themselves, so that more trains could be run during each hour.

 Arnold also assisted in the conversion of electrified railways in Los Angeles and Pittsburgh, and the cable car systems in San Francisco.
 Arnold was president of the American Institute of Electrical Engineers from 1903 to 1904.